sevenwhiteclouds/bingehive/README.md

 ## Usage Guide

 BingeHive is currently live at [here](https://bingehive.com).
-To get started, simply visit the site and explore around for different movies or tv shows that are available.
-If you already know what you are looking for, there is also a search bar to quickly jump search for a title.
+To get started, simply visit the site and explore around for different movies or TV shows that are available.
+If you already know what you are looking for, there is also a search bar to quickly jump to search for a title.

 ![home ss](./docs/movies_home_ss.png)